 The United States is currently battling an opioid epidemic, with approximately 2.1 million Americans addicted.
 As a result, a synthetic drug called Suboxone was made to help opioid addicts.
 It provides a lower dose of opioid ingredients for weaning drug rehab clients through detox.
 Plus, the drug’s naloxone protects people from overdosing when the drug is injected.
 This has many people wondering, how long does Suboxone stay in your system?

 First, let’s explore the chemistry of Suboxone.
 Specifically, it’s manufactured using two drugs called buprenorphine and naloxone.
 Though the latter is fast-acting, the former lasts much longer.
 Generally, Suboxone is only administered during the opioid withdrawal process.
 Like any opioid, Suboxone should never be smoked.

 How Long Does Suboxone Stay in Your System

 Suboxone stays in the body for eight days.
 The buprenorphine has a very long half-life of 37 hours.
 In other words, it takes about three days to fully metabolize and reach peak potential.
 Next, the liver and kidneys keep breaking it down for at least 3–5 more days at a Suboxone treatment center.

 Nonetheless, how long does Suboxone stay in your system for drug testing is different?
-Particularly, drug screening of pee will detect Suboxone within 40 minutes.
+Particularly, drug screening of urine will detect Suboxone within 40 minutes.
 But, positive results will remain for up to one month.
 That’s due to metabolites lingering in your system for weeks.
 The length could potentially be longer for blood or saliva tests too.

 Factors That Change How Long Suboxone Stays in Your System